golems/HuboCan/README.md

 Low-level CAN interface for real-time Hubo operation on Linux

-This package consists of four libraries
+This package consists of five libraries

 HuboCan: Handles interfacing between software and CAN hardware